Lullabot/botwire/README.md

 ---

+## Choosing a grid system

+By default, Botwire is setup to use [Bourbon Neat](http://neat.bourbon.io) for the grid system.
+You'll find it referenced in _scss/style.css near the top.
+If you would like to use susy or another Sass based grid system instead you can simply delete or comment out the "@import 'neat';" line from style.scss.

+---

+## Leveraging Foundation's style patterns

+All of Foundation's basic styles are included in the _scss directory, but are commented out in _scss/style.css by default.
+If you would like to use any of Foundation's styles, simply uncomment the specific ones you'd like to use in _scss/style.scss.

+---

 ## Getting started with Jekyll

 If you'd like to spin up a local copy of the site and make edits, here are some quick instructions for how to get Jekyll up and running.